MDC works with partners to open multi-use trails at Gist Ranch CA

 Driving Instructions from Eminence

-From the intersection of Highway 19 and Highway 106 on the north side of Eminence, proceed east on Highway 106 about 14-16 miles to the grave road turn-off on your left.
+From the intersection of Highway 19 and Highway 106 on the north side of Eminence, proceed east on Highway 106 about 14-16 miles to the gravel road turn-off on your left.
 The landmark is the bridge that crosses the Current River.
 Proceed about 2 more miles.
 When you come to the third curve, about a third of the way through the curve, there is a gravel road to the left.
 Turn left.
 If you go too far, you will see a sign on the right that reads Blue Spring.
 Okay, you are almost there.
 After you have turned onto the gravel road, proceed about a mile, maybe a little further, to a large gravel circle drive on your left.
 That is the trailhead.

 Driving Instructions from Ellington